Hayder2007/Chain-Flow/README.md

 Your all-in-one onchain productivity & task management platform

 ChainFlow merges habit tracking, task management, and automated onchain payouts in one seamless flow.
-Think Notion, Trello, and GitHub—but fully decentralized and blockchain-verified.
+Think Notion or Trello but fully decentralized and blockchain-verified.

 ## 🚀 Features